Azure-Samples/Serverless-microservices-reference-architecture/documentation/monitoring-testing.md

 The [Power BI](#power-bi-handler) within our solution is configured to save this data to Azure SQL database for simple consumption from [Power BI](https://powerbi.microsoft.com/) for analyzing snapshots of business metrics.
 Alternatively, you can use this handler to send trips to a [streaming Power BI dataset](https://docs.microsoft.com/en-us/power-bi/service-real-time-streaming) to display the data in real-time.
 In this way, you will have real-time monitoring that is tuned for developers/operations, and for business users.

 ## Next steps

+[Create the Application Insights resource](#create-the-application-insights-resource) so you can follow along with the testing and monitoring steps above.

 Read an overview of the source code structure for the reference architecture: